 All grant applications for both programs must meet the following criteria:

-- Trainees must sign an affidavit to certify their participation in grant funded training.
+- Trainees must sign an attendance roster to certify their participation in grant funded training.

 - All grant-funded training must be customized to meet the company's specific needs.

 - Grant funded training must be for permanent, full-time, non-seasonal, non-retail positions in the state of Colorado, which have significant career opportunities and require substantive instruction.

 - Training must be completed by Mid-May.

 - Applicant companies must pay for a minimum of 40% of the total training costs.
 That can include in-kind, such as employee wages, while attending training.

 - Grants will only be awarded to companies that meet a sustainable wage threshold: in urban counties, employers must pay an average wage of at least $16.00/hour; average wages in rural counties must be at least $13.00/hour.